Protect Our Parks!

 Postcard Project

 I was inspired by The Simple Environmentalist’s call to action to advocate for our parks!
 We are currently at risk of losing environmental regulations that protect our health and safety, as well as losing public land protections that support healthy ecosystems and communities.
 There are many other very important causes to contact your senators about, but for this article, we’ll focus on our national parks and forests.
-We can save thin pieces of cardboard and cut them into 4x6 postcards to send to our senators.
-Postcard stamps are also cheaper than regular stamps.
-Do it buy yourself, with friends, or inspire others!
+Together we can save thin pieces of cardboard (the kinda cereal boxes are made out of), cut them into 4x6 postcards, write our hearts out, and send them to our senators.
+(Pro tip: Postcard stamps are also cheaper than regular stamps).
+Do it by yourself, with friends, or inspire others!
 Check out the hyperlink above for a step by step guide, or paste the following into your browser:

 https://www.instagram.com/p/DKuUTglxWNg/?hl=en&img_index=1